How Long Do Ford F-150s Last? (8 Important Facts)

 First, make sure you get the best overview of each engine before choosing a model.
 We have a full overview of all Ford F-150 engines here.

-The 2012 model year takes home the ignoble award of the worst iteration of the popular F-150 truck.
+The 2012 model year takes home the unwanted award of the worst iteration of the popular F-150 truck.

 Extensive problems dogged this model year, and it attracted hundreds of negative reviews on sites like carcomplaints.com and official transportation agencies.